26/11/20 - Updated with a new launch date

 What: Mr Ji

-Summing it all up: Inspired by trips to Taipei, Mr Ji's founder is now hoping to bring all the delights of the night time Taiwanese fried chicken scene to Soho's Old Compton Street.
+Summing it all up: Inspired by trips to Taipei, Mr Ji's founder has teamed up with the TĀ TĀ Eatery team to level up his Taiwanese fried chicken restaurant on Soho's Old Compton Street.

 More about Mr Ji

 Where is it?
 72 Old Compton St, Soho, London, W1D 4UN

 When does it open?
 13 April 2021

 Subscribe to be the first to get the news from Hot Dinners